dlazesz/bredxbred/README.md

 this code, which can be executed on any hosts in br.hosts, can always open the same file.

 ## poor man's DFS
 You can use ```bred``` as 'poor man's DFS'.
-Since I have added a small enhancement to the original ```br```, now you can specify a certain host multiple times in br.hosts file.
+Since I have implemented a small enhancement, now you can specify a certain host multiple times in br.hosts file.
-But still only text files can be stored.

 ### Creating a directory
 Creating a directory is like this.